-This article is part of a series which also includes Start abroad programs: a game changer for your Admissions Office? and The place of pathways and creative year 1 programming in U.S. Higher Ed.
+This article is part of a series which also includes First Year Abroad programs: a game changer for your Admissions Office? and The place of pathways and creative year 1 programming in U.S. Higher Ed.

 For years, offering applicants a start point abroad for semester 1 was attempted by very few colleges.
 No longer.
 Now, institutions across America are offering first year, alternative starts at locations other than their home campus.
 It’s not only large schools like Southern California University and Northeastern.
 Specialists like the Colorado School of Mines and Berklee College of Music do too, as well as many sitting between.